PCI Compliant SIEM

 All Blumira data is encrypted and accessible only through role-based access controls.
-Blumira holds and analyzes audit logs for CDEs to ensure consistent authentication, and organizations can use this data to perform daily reviews within our Reporting dashboard (includes access to all raw data gathered within the environment).
+Blumira holds and analyzes audit logs for CDEs to ensure consistent authentication.
+Organizations can use this data to perform daily reviews within our Reporting dashboard, which includes access to all raw data gathered within the environment.

 Get Started With Blumira’s Free SIEM

 Blumira is a PCI-compliant SIEM with threat detection and response that alerts your team about critical cyber threats in real-time.

 With Blumira’s free edition, secure your Microsoft 365 environment in seconds with coverage for unlimited data and users.
 With our free edition, you can: